StarrieW/GoogleDataAnalytics_Capstone/README.md

 #### **2.1.1 Business Task**<br>

-I will start off by addressing the Business Task of this project which is to understand the differences in usage pattern between annual members and casual riders.
+Business Task of this project is to understand the differences in usage pattern between annual members and casual riders.

 #### **2.1.2 Key Stakeholders**
 1. Lily Moreno